Frequently Asked Questions

 What is Recognition of Prior Learning (RPL)?

-Check the dates and times of this year's exams using the current examination timetable.
+You can check the dates and times of this year's exams using the current examination timetable.

 How do I check key dates for submission of entries?